Crazy-House-Team/MarNieblaBack/README.md

 <h1 align="center" font="blond"> Mar de Dudas Project</h1>

-# Description of the project Mar de Dudas
+# Description of the project

 The Mar de Dudas project has been carried out to meet the needs of the Mar de Niebla Social Action Foundation, which needed an application in which teachers could offer their students knowledge control questionnaires, but they wanted to do it in a way that students could interact on each question.
 The teacher sends a question that the students receive on their pc to answer it, then the teacher corrects and explains the correct answer and the students will not be able to see the next question until the teacher sends the next question again.